hylandtechoutreach/hackathon/Activities/HackyHour/README.md

-# Activity: Hacky Hour
+# Session: Hacky Hour
-This activity is meant to welcome students into their Hackathon experience!
+This session is meant to welcome students into their Hackathon experience!
 They should get to know their fellow students all while having fun and preparing for the weekend ahead.

 ## Polls Icebreaker
 Present the [Poll Questions PowerPoint](PollQuestions.pptx).